MementoMori15x6/15x6-sim/manuscript/06-Chapter_06_Bitcoin_vs_MakerDAO_Millisecond-Lag_replicatiors.md

 This spectrum leaves us with the final scaling challenge of human replicators: the nation-state.
 Does a global superpower function as a high-fidelity ant colony capable of exporting the entropy of hundreds of millions of agents, or is it a scaled-up VOC approaching a Rule-13 fracture that no software patch can repair?

 The United States — a 250-year-old democratic republic managing 330 million participants — becomes the live diagnostic subject for the next chapter.
-Can its governance density sustain adaptive economic vitality without crossing the 30% parasitism threshold that has felled every prior large-scale replicator?
+Can its governance density sustain adaptive economic vitality without crossing the 30% exploitationism threshold that has felled every prior large-scale replicator?
 Or are we witnessing the early stages of a thermodynamic trap no constitution can rewrite?

 ### Transition to Chapter 07 – The Hegemon Test

-Chapter 06 shows that digital replicators can achieve low lag and high fidelity in narrow niches (Bitcoin ~8–12% parasitism, MakerDAO ~25–35%), but meme swarms collapse to zero Rule-13 and pure entropy plunge.
+Chapter 06 shows that digital replicators can achieve low lag and high fidelity in narrow niches (Bitcoin ~8–12% exploitationism, MakerDAO ~25–35%), but meme swarms collapse to zero Rule-13 and pure entropy plunge.
 The grid rewards fidelity and cheater suppression at small-to-medium scales, but the question remains: can these dynamics hold at planetary agent count and global energetic coupling?

 Chapter 07 scales the diagnostic to the current historical apex: nation-state hegemons.
 The United States (post-1971 dollar-reserve era) and the People's Republic of China (post-1978 Reform & Opening era) operate as high-metabolism, high-fidelity systems exporting entropy at unprecedented volume.
 We apply the 35-metric compass and 15×6 grid to map their baseline positions, Rule-13 health, and stress-test responses to core shocks (de-dollarization for USA, rigidity cascade for PRC).
 The fork is clear: soft export via market vitality vs hard containment via suppression/infrastructure.
 Both already exceed the >30% provisional collapse threshold in baseline or under modest stress — the planetary replicator appears trapped between drift and brittleness.